oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/bulk-import/create-bulk-import-integration-flow/create-bulk-import-integration-flow.md

 3. On the Integration canvas, click *Save*, and then click *Go Back*

-## Take 8: Activate the Integration Flow
+## Task 8: Activate the Integration Flow

 1. On the **Integrations** page, click on the *Activate* icon of **Import Pending Workers** Integration.